MaximusV/d1workshop/setup.rst

 .. note::
-    When I tested this recently I found that Windows 7 and 10 automatically installed the right drivers so connect the board and follow steps below about using ``mode`` in CMD to list the devices.
+    When I tested this recently I found that Windows 7 and 10 automatically installed the right drivers when connected to the internet so connect the board first and see if the autoinstaller pops up in the taskbar.
+Follow the steps below to see if the device is detected.
 If the device doesn't appear, then you may need to install the drivers manually as described.

 COM port
 ^^^^^^^^
-To figure out what COM port the device is on, open a CMD window and run the ``mode`` command to list all controllable attributes of the console (CON) and more importantly, the available COM devices.
+To figure out what COM port the device is on, either open a CMD window and run the ``mode`` command or open settings and look under Devices and Printers.
+The ``mode`` command lists all controllable attributes of the console (CON) and more importantly, the available COM devices.
 Run it once with the board disconnected and then again having connected it to find the device that appeared.
 If there was no change or there are no COM devices showing, you need to install the driver